alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Add option to Navigate Next when selecting the Save button for inline editing (Thanks to Idan Damari)
 -   Rearranged the order of the options in the Table Behavior Section
 -   Changed the Configuration Wizard to use the new FlowTableViewDefinition object from the ScreenComponentsBasePack instead of the ers_datatableConfig object
+-   Added Created and Modified Date columns to the Configuration Record selection datatable
--   Add optional Record Count to Table Header
+-   Added optional Record Count to Table Header
+-   Added option to suppress the currency conversion introduced in v3.1.1

 **Bug Fixes:**
 -   Fixed bug when using a % character in a column label [Issue-1069]